jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/2_Loadcase/0_Loadcase.typ

 For their primary test case, they found that while the physics simulation required 590 seconds using 8 computing cores, the neural network surrogate model could execute in less than one millisecond on a single laptop core.
 This represents a speedup of $cal(O)(10^6)$ times.
 Beyond raw execution time, the machine learning approach demonstrated broader efficiency gains in the optimization process: it required 132 times fewer simulation evaluations and reduced the total core-hours by a factor of 144 compared to using physics simulations alone.
 Through iterative retraining, they suggested potential further improvements of 330-550 times fewer simulation evaluations needed.
 For their more complex test case, the IsoDAR cyclotron, the neural network achieved even greater speedup, executing $cal(O)(10^7)$ times faster than the original physics simulation.
 Notably, these improvements were achieved while maintaining good accuracy compared to the underlying physics simulations, and the neural network training itself only required about 10 minutes on a laptop.
 Another example where concrete speedups for using machine learning techniques for #gls("cfd") are given in @Kochkov2021 with factors between 40 and 80.

-having mentioned big advatages of using machine learning models as surrogate models, two improtant factor shall be reiterated.
+Having mentioned big advatages of using machine learning models as surrogate models, two improtant factor shall be reiterated.
 When saying machine learning model would speedup caluclations, the inferece pahse is refered to, not the trianing pahse.
 Next, in order to traing machine learning model, input data is required.
 For the case of high fidelity simulation, high fidelty time and computaitonal expensive simualtion would need to be carried out.
 Thus, if no trained model are provided, the inital high fidelty numiercal simulations cannot be skipped.
 Because of this all diffucilzties faced with high-fidelty simulation are also faced during the data generation stadium for machine learning models.

 Given these limitations in both traditional simulation approaches and machine learning alternatives, establishing comprehensive simulation capabilities presents significant resource challenges.

-The  general development and implementation of fast, accurate simulation capabilities is possible.
-It demands extensive technical expertise and computaitonal resources.
 Depending on the specific loadcase this could encompass expertise computational fluid dynamics for accurate aerodynamic load prediction, structural mechanics for understanding load distribution and material behavior, multi-disciplinary @Wang2021 @Meng2022 @Mader2020 @Meng2021 @Li2019a, and multi-objective optimization techniques @Tian2021 @Li2023d @Ridha2021 for handling  complex requirementsments as well the vast solution space.
 Furthermore, depending on the specific load case, additional physical phenomena must be considered, including crash dynamics
 @PrabhaharanS_2022 @FragosoMedina2021 @MortazaviMoghaddam2021, multi-body interactions @Balena2021 @Rahnejat2023 @Benmeddah2024, dynamic structural responses, and thermomechanical effects.
 Each of these domains introduces its own set of numerical complexities and computational demands.

-Moreover, some loadcases could require the coupling of multiple disciplines.
+Moreover, some load cases depending on accuracy demands could require the coupling of multiple disciplines.
 These physical phenomena further compounds the computational complexity, leading to potential stability issues and increased computational overhead.
 Even with state-of-the-art high-performance computing infrastructure, the simultaneous consideration of aerodynamic effects, structural responses, and internal pressure loads across multiple load cases remains computationally intractable for real-time analysis.

-The challenge is not in solving any single multiphysics problem, but rather in the systematic evaluation of numerous load cases, each potentially requiring different combinations of physical models and solver configurations.
+Yet, it is important to note that the challenge is not in solving any single multiphysics problem, but rather in the systematic evaluation of numerous load cases, each potentially requiring different combinations of physical models and solver configurations.
 Moreover, the interpretation of such multidimensional results requires sophisticated post-processing methodologies to identify truly critical load cases, as the interaction between different physical phenomena may lead to non-obvious failure modes.

+In order to give some perspective on why the simulation of some load cases especially for a #gls("swith") is considered to be complex and multidisciplinary @tab_12 and @tab_13 shall be viewed.
+It should be understandable that the expertise required to simulate a gunfire test is very different from simualting a pneumicatic cycle test, or a glass trnaistion temperature test.
+The reason for mentioning tests that pressriziruzed cylinder must undergo was given in @chap_1_0_6.
+In short it can be said, since for this thesis #glspl("swith") are used with #gls("cgh2", long:true) it is reasonable to assume that all or some tests deamnded for pressurized cylinders also could be demanded for high pressure cylinders when they are a load bearing and integratedd part of an aircraft's wing.
+Moreover, the high number of the high amount of laod cases to potentially consider can be viewed in aircrafts standards like @EASA_CS_23 and @EASA_CS_25.

+// --------------------------- general load cases --------------------------- //
+Zeile 202 - 345
+Next, some general loads that occur during flight and on the ground shall be mentioned @heinze2023aircraft.
+Primary consideration could be given to aerodynamic forces induced during flight operations, specifically the pressure differentials that generate lift and negative lift forces.
+These aerodynamic loads manifest predominantly during dynamic flight maneuvers.
+In coordinated turns, the required lift coefficient needs to exceed the weight-induced load factor to maintain the desired flight path.
+Similarly, during the transition from descent to level flight at low altitudes, necessitate the generation of substantial lift forces that exceed those required for steady-state flight conditions.
+Atmospheric perturbations, particularly gust loads, constitute another critical category of aerodynamic forces.
+These are complemented by control surface-induced loads, where rudder deflections alter the pressure distribution patterns and generate supplementary force components.
+One important phenomenon that needs to be mentioned when talking about general laods that can be met during flight is Buffeting.
+It is a phenomenon where the aircraft experiences highly non-linear dynamic and fluctuating loads.
+These loads cause noticeable vibrations in the aircraft structure.
+Buffeting can occur in various flight conditions such as flying through vortices, during transonic flight, at high angles of attack, when encountering wake turbulence, or due to shock wave oscillations (fluctuating shock location) in transonic @Caruana2005.
+Other aerodynamical load can occur due to the complex flow interactions for example between the wing-fuselage area

+Beyond aerodynamic loads, inertial forces constitute another significant load category.
+These forces arise whenever the aircraft or its components experience acceleration or deceleration.
+This encompasses all phases of operation including takeoff acceleration, landing deceleration, and general flight maneuvers.
+Component-specific vibrations and flutter phenomena also contribute to the inertial load spectrum.
+Additionally, propulsion-related forces encompass thrust forces, gyroscopic effects from rotational speed variations, and the dynamic interactions between engine, pylon, and airframe systems @heinze2023aircraft.
+Ground operations introduce a distinct set of loads: landing impact forces and subsequent braking loads, runway surface irregularities, towing forces during ground handling, and maintenance-related loads such as jacking operations @heinze2023aircraft.
+Of particular concern are tool drop scenarios during maintenance, which must be considered in the structural analysis.
+It's important to note that these various load cases do not act uniformly across the aircraft structure, nor do they necessarily occur simultaneously.
+Rather, specific locations experience characteristic load combinations that can result in critical stress states, forming the fundamental basis for structural dimensioning @heinze2023aircraft.

+// TODO -
+// phd link could be added here, either explain what the focus of the phd is
+// or explain that these loadcase studies would become their own book
+// transition required
-These fundamental challenges in both computation and analysis underscore the current limitations in achieving comprehensive, high-fidelity simulations for all specified load cases.
+The fundamental challenges in both computation and analysis underscore the current limitations in achieving comprehensive, high-fidelity simulations for all specified load cases.

-Given these computational challenges, the identification of potentially critical load cases for #glspl("swith") was approached by leveraging established industry knowledge.
-The analysis draws upon critical load case data originally developed by the former company MMM, as presented in @tab_29.
+Given these challenges, the identification of potentially critical load cases for #glspl("swith") was approached by leveraging established industry knowledge.
-The data was presented in the lecture course #emp_[Design of Commercial Aircraft II] at TU Braunschweig in Germany @heinze2023aircraft, delivered by Dr. Heinze.
-MMM's approach involved comprehensive load case simulations followed by statistical evaluation to determine the probability of each load case being dimensioning.
-Such probabilistic classification of load cases represents valuable proprietary knowledge typically protected within large aerospace companies and rarely accessible to the broader scientific community.
-The availability of this data through academic channels provides unique insights into industry-validated load case hierarchies.
+The former company MBB perfomed a statistical evaluation to determine the probability of each load case being critical.
+Their findings in percentage, that is, in how many times one load case was to be found critical is given in @tab_29.

 // TODO
 #figure(